dspenard/full-stack-store-locator/README.md

 These are the resource files needed for the [Build a full stack store locator](https://codelabs.developers.google.com/codelabs/full-stack-store-locator/) codelab from Google.

-If you want to quickly get the first half of the example running, see the README under **example-without-sql**.
+If you just want to quickly get the first half of the example running without using Cloud SQL, see the README under **example-without-sql**.
 ## Introduction for the [Build a full stack store locator](https://codelabs.developers.google.com/codelabs/full-stack-store-locator/) codelab

 Imagine you have many places to put on a map and you want users to be able to see where these places are and identify which place they want to visit.
 Common examples of this include: